About Solidarity Economics

 Ashley is a Data Analyst II at USC Equity Research Institute where she conducts quantitative and qualitative research on building governing power in disinvested communities and creating an inclusive and equitable economy.
 Ashley is interested in building power in communities of color, particularly for women of color, as experts who can create innovative solutions to our collective challenges.

-Led by Professor Manuel Pastor, the USC Program for Environmental and Regional Equity (PERE) was founded in 2007.
-PERE’s mission was to provide forward-looking, actionable research to support community-based organizations, funders, and other stakeholders working towards social, racial, economic and environmental justice.
+Led by Professor Manuel Pastor, the USC Equity Research Institute was founded in 2007.
+ERI’s mission is to provide forward-looking, actionable research to support community-based organizations, funders, and other stakeholders working towards social, racial, economic and environmental justice.

 Rooted in the Social Sciences Division at UC Santa Cruz, the institute supports innovative scholarship that changes the world.
 The institute is a critical intellectual and social hub, connecting scholars across UC Santa Cruz and partners beyond the University, developing research-based solutions to urgent problems in the world.

 The Everett Program empowers students at UC Santa Cruz to take direct action on issues of social justice and environmental sustainability.
 Students enroll in the SOCY 30 series to learn the theory and practice of community engaged activism.
 They craft a Project and participate in Impactathons.
 Everett students change the world.